XuMengyaAmy/XuMengyaAmy.github.io/_pages/about.md

 - IEEE ICRA RAS Travel Grants Award, 2025
 - The IHU Strasbourg and NDI Bench to Bedside Award, IPCAI 2025
 - Best Application Award, Best Application Merit Award, MRC Symposium 2025

+# 📖 Services
+- 2022.07.03 - as a reviewer for  Domain Adaptation and Representation Transfer (DART) 2022.

+# 💬 Invited Talks
+- 2022.08.30,  a joint workshop with Shandong University

 # 🎖 Internships